khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

 **********************************

-Before talking about the read and write, we need to first understand the directory structure of an OME ZARR file.
-A basic OME ZARR file (which is what we work with) is a directory that looks like the following:
+Before talking about the read and write, we need to first understand the directory structure of an ome zarr file.
+A basic ome zarr file (which is what we work with) is a directory that looks like the following:

 .. code-block::

-    - image.OME.ZARR/  # The OME ZARR image, which is a directory in Windows/Linux
+    - image.OME.ZARR/  # The ome zarr image, which is a directory in Windows/Linux
         - 0/  # The original image, in ZARR format
             + 0/  # Slice of image at first axis X=0
             + 1/